Python-GIS-book/site/docs/_sources/part1/chapter-01/md/05-installation.md.txt

 # Installation and setup

 In order to be able to follow and reproduce the examples in the rest of the book, here we present some information about how to install Python on your own computer along with all of the recommended software libraries we use.
-This is not strictly necessary, as it is possible to use the Binder cloud computing platform from [the book website](https://pythongis.org/) to interact with the book materials.
+This is not strictly necessary, as it is possible to use the Binder cloud computing platform from the book website [https://pythongis.org/](https://pythongis.org/) to interact with the book materials.
 However, if you would like to get the most out of the book and ensure you're easily able to continue with Python afterward, we strongly recommend you install Python and Jupyter on your own computer.

-In the sections that follow, we provide instructions for the installation of the Python using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for the Windows, macOS, and Linux operating systems.
+In the sections that follow, we provide instructions for the installation of the Python using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) [^miniconda]. for the Windows, macOS, and Linux operating systems.
 Miniconda is a lightweight installer for Python packages that includes a minimal Python environment.
-You should first install Miniconda and then you can use the a [Python environment file we provide]() to set up a Python environment with all of the software libraries used in this book.
+You should first install Miniconda and then you can use the [Python environment file we provide]() to set up a Python environment with all of the software libraries used in this book.
 We provide instructions for both steps below.

 ## Which Python version to install?